FrankVanris2/FollowBot/Documentation/SoftwareDesign.md

       - **Methods**: `sendMessage()`, `receiveMessage()`

 2. **Real Time Data Retrieval**
     - **Description**: A method used to obtain live data from the robot.
-The live data varies from battery life to weight gain.
+The live data varies from battery life to weight gain and more.
     - **Subsystem Model**:
       - **Class**: `RealTimeDataRetrieval`
       - **Attributes**: `dataID`, `batteryLife`, `weightGain`, `timestamp`